aymannel/zxfermion/README.md

 ```
 ![](figures/readme1.png)

-By default gadgets are represented in the following more compact form.
+By default, the `as_gadget` parameter is set to `True`, and Pauli gadgets are represented in their more compact form in the ZX calculus [cite].
 ```python
 gadget = Gadget('YZX', phase=1/2, var='theta')
 gadget.graph.draw()
 ```
 ![](figures/readme2.png)

+Circuits of Pauli gadgets are defined by the `GadgetCircuit` class.
 ```python
 from zxfermion import GadgetCircuit gadget1 = Gadget('YZX', phase=1/2, var='theta')